-The Wellness Agency’s mission is to to help people on the continent to recognize their human potential while realizing economic freedom through wellness; by working with the yoga teacher community, and other wellness providers, to build an active eco-system and engine that creates and contributes towards well-being (of individuals and society) in a dynamic, inter-connected world.
+I am the Chief Executive of BLK SWN SOCIETY and the creative mind behind YOGAFRICA, where we are working to change the face and understanding of yoga in Africa.
+The Wellness Agency’s mission is to help people on the continent to recognize their human potential while realizing economic freedom through wellness.
+Working with the yoga teacher community, and other wellness providers, we are building an active eco-system and engine that creates and contributes towards well-being (of individuals, families and society) in a dynamic, inter-connected world.

 My life was transformed by yoga almost accidentally when I took a class at my gym and was touched by how everyone seemed to go deep within themselves and be moved through the experience.
 Since then, yoga has appealed to me because of its unique ability to be both exclusive and inclusive at the same time – exclusive as it is meant to be a time for you to selfishly connect, and inclusive in that it is for all ages, genders, sizes and ethnicities.
 I firmly believe that yoga can and should be accessed by anyone, anywhere.
 And I feel compelled to share myself through this work.

 I completed my undergraduate studies in finance because my older sister thought I might be good at it given my affinity for numbers.
 And went on to start my working career at the age of 20.
 To tell you the truth, at the time I had no cooking clue what I wanted to be or do with my life.
 All I knew for sure was that I wanted to make a difference in people’s lives.
 My experience spans across finance, tourism and non-profit sectors, with a strong underpinning element of empowerment and transformation.
 Overall, I have worked in corporate and government environments for 7 years and the non-profit/civil society space since 2005.